HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Signatures

-{% include provider-sig-rules.md %}
+Some data consumers may require that the data they receive are signed.
+When signatures are required on the returned results, the following general rules apply:

+- The signature represents a human provider signature on resources attesting that the information is true and accurate to the best of their knowledge.*
+- The signature representing the sending-system is a *system-level* attestation by the sending organization that they supplied the information and it is a complete and accurate representation of the shareable information available from that system meeting the requested criteria.
+This signature does NOT attest that the information itself is accurate because the system can't make that determination.*
+- The returned object is either already inherently signed (for example, a wet signature on a PDF or a digitally signed CCDA) or it is transformed into a signed [FHIR Document](http://hl7.org/fhir/documents.html) and `Bundle.signature` used to exchange the signature.

+\* Consult with your payer and your legal team for questions reqarding legal liability associated with sharing and signing data.

 #### The Data Consumer/Requester Requirements

-- The Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether electronic or digital signatures are required for:
+- The Data Consumer/Requester *pre-negotiates* with the organization representing the Data Source/Responder whether:
+  - electronic or digital provider signatures are required for *all* Task based query response data.
-  - *all* Task based query response data will be signed by the provider or
+  - electronic or digital system-level signatures are required for *all* or *some* Task based query response data instead of or in addition to provider signatures (for example,for automated workflows).
-  - *only* for responses to Task based queries that indicate signatures are required using the `Task.input` signature flag parameter defined in [CDex Task Data Request Profile].
-(If a signature flag is required, it should not be assumed that a Task based requests will be signed if the flag is omitted.)
+  - electronic or digital provider signatures are required *only* for requests that communicate the signature requirement using the `Task.input` [signature flag] input parameter.
 - The Data Consumer/Requester follows the documentation in the [Signatures] page for validating signatures.

 #### Data Source/Responder Requirements